- Nine out of ten marketers find repurposing content more effective than creating and publishing brand new content.

 - Grow your visibility on search (as well as content platforms like YouTube)

-- Increase the amount of traffic you attract back from Google and other search engines
+- Increase your traffic from Google and other search engines.